SerxaS/merkle-tree/README.md

-# merkle-tree
-Merkle Tree implementation
+# 🌲 Merkle Tree in Rust 🌲

-The code is under development.
-Not suitable for use.
+MerkleTree implementation with PoseidonHash on elliptic curve.

+# ⚠️ Disclaimer

+🚧 This project is a work-in-progress and is not ready for production yet.
+Use at your own risk. 🚧